tarantool/doc/doc/tooling/tcm/tcm_releases/tcm_1.8.rst

 -----------------

 |tcm| 1.8.0 introduces support for cascading LDAP connections in environments where multiple LDAP domains share the same domain name.
-Instead of failing on the first unreachable domain, TCM now tries each configured domain sequentially until a successful connection is established.
+Instead of failing on the first unreachable domain, |tcm| now tries each configured domain sequentially until a successful connection is established.

 .. _tcm_releases_1_8_new_cli_commands: